gregives/Squeak/README.md

 - [ ] Record input from mouse and keyboard
 - [ ] Switching applications
 - [ ] Hotkeys e.g. for cancelling playback
+- [ ] Set up Travis for Linux and Mac builds
 - [ ] Some tests would be good!

 ## Development